xiongshujun/xiongshujun.github.io/_projects/mus_sound_euphonium.md

 To listen to what it sounds like in a real orchestra, Columbia Pops's performance can be found [here](https://www.youtube.com/watch?v=3fQWwQVOLoY&ab_channel=ColumbiaPops).
 In addition, the core theme of the piece is condensed into a Debussy-esque piano arrangement here.

-Musescore3 file is available here.
+The usescore3 file is available [here](https://xiongshujun.github.io/assets/pdf/music/Sound_Euphonium_v6.mscz).
 Unfortunately for most people, Musescore3 is my preferred arranging apparatus (not Sibelius or Musescore4) so please bear with the cumbersome playback.

-Rehearsal Notes
+# Rehearsal Notes

 The viola part at A is really annoying.
 While it is advisable to conduct in 4 to keep it constant with the surrounding sections, the viola part is really playing in 6 over the 12/8 bar.
 I recommend singing it to them and it'll make a lot of sense (check the recording for what I'm going for).